ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-4/README.md

 - use the image `mysql:5.6`
 - Should have a volume mount using volume claim
 - 'standard' storage class with 'ReadWriteOnce' access
-- the mysql instance will need two env variables
+- This StatefulSet will need to use the MYSQL_ROOT_PASSWORD environment variable
-  - WORDPRESS_DB_HOST (the value of this should be 'mysql')
-  - WORDPRESS_DB_PASSWORD (this this value of this should be the secret you created before)
   - *hint* use secretKeyRef

 #### Service